curtmorgan3/quest-bound-docs/docs/charts.md

 ## Referencing Charts

-Chart components will always read directly from the chart, meaning the pages will update automatically as you update the charts in your ruleset.
-Read more about how this works on the [rulebook page](./rulebook.md).

 ### Chart Logic Nodes

 In attribute logic, a chart node will allow attributes to scan charts and pull data from a specific cell, applying its value to its logic calculation.